spectral-cockpit/specprepper/README.md

 ## Goals

-To schedule prepreprocessing operations, we use simple and efficient data structures.
+To schedule prepreprocessing operations, we aim for simple and efficient data structures.
 We make use of the "data.table" class to provide a recipe-like interface to configure methods and its parameters to be applied to data.